 Question: Do I need to keep my grow lights on before the seeds germinate?

-- Answer: You typically don’t need to turn your grow lights on until AFTER your seeds have germinated.
-However, here are some reasons we’ll turn our grow lights on for specific circumstances:
+Answer: You typically don’t need to turn your grow lights on until AFTER your seeds have germinated.
+However, here are some reasons we’ll turn our grow lights on prior to seed germination:

 - If we’re starting a lot of warm weather seeds indoors (tomatoes, peppers, eggplants, etc) that will sprout faster in warmer soil, we’ll turn our lights on and put the seed trays ON TOP of the light housing units.
 The lights run about 80°F, which is like having a seed starting heat mat – the perfect temperature for heat-loving seeds to sprout.

 - If you’re growing “light-dependent” seeds that have to be surface sown and require light to germinate, your grow lights will need to be turned on prior to seed germination.

 - If you’re worried about mold forming on the soil surface.
 Good air circulation and not overwatering is usually all that’s needed to keep mold from forming on top of the soil surface in the cells.
 However, UV light can help too.
 If you have unusual seeds that take a long time to germinate (1 or more weeks) and/or your grow light system is not in a room with good air circulation, it might be a good idea to keep them on even before the seeds have germinated.

 Question: Do seedlings need a simulated night and day?
 How long do I leave my grow lights on once the seeds have sprouted?

 Answer: Yes, plants need to “sleep,” just like people do, so simulating a day-night cycle is important to grow healthy seedlings.
 You can either turn your grow lights on when you wake and turn them off before you go to sleep OR get an automatic timer and set it to turn your system on/off at specific times.

 Question: How far above the top of the plants do my grow lights need to be positioned?